 - A bird’s heart beats 400 times per minute while they are resting.

-- Americans own more than 60 million pet birds.
+- Brits own more than 1 million pet birds.

-- Larger parrots such as the macaws and cockatoos live more than 75 years.
+- Larger parrots, such as macaws and cockatoos, live more than 75 years.

 - Many hamsters only blink one eye at a time.